- Scientific name: Raja clavata

 Many anglers are cautious of using grip weights when fishing for thornback ray, believing that when a ray settles onto a bait they will be effectively spiked by the grip weight wires and swim away.
 This can be avoided by only using plain weights, or, if fishing in a strong tidal flow where grip leads are needed, fishing with extra-long snoods so that the bait and hook settles a long distance from the weight.
 The long and low rig (also known as the up and under rig) is an excellent way of presenting a bait for thornback ray as the rig incorporates an extra-long snood and can still be cast a long distance without tangling.
 Read more about how to make this rig by clicking here.

 Use caution when removing hooks from the powerful mouth of a thornback ray, it is best to use pliers or a disgorger – such as the Koike disgorger which is available from Sea Angling Shop for only £2.89.
-Also be careful when picking up a thornback ray for a photo as well as the thorns on the back of the ray can pierce skin.
-It is best to wear a pair of thick gloves when handling thornback rays.
-Fish baits such as mackerel fillet, bluey, sandeel or full herring are good baits for ray, while in spring peeler crabs can have the most success.
+Also be careful when picking up a thornback ray for a photo as well as the thorns on the back of the ray can pierce skin meaning it is best to wear a pair of thick gloves when handling thornback rays.
+Fish baits such as mackerel fillet, bluey, sandeel or herring are good baits for ray, while in spring peeler crabs can have the most success.
 Later in the year combinations of rag, lugworm and squid can all catch this species.
 Thornback ray can sometimes move around in shoals, meaning that once one has been caught others can soon follow.